Exonfang/godot-dualgrid-unlimited-adjacent-terrains/README.md

 - Supports unlimited terrain combinations while only requiring 29 unique tiles per terrain.
 - Supports unlimited bespoke terrain combinations to override the default generic mix tiles.
+- Easily supports overlaid tile art (See example project usage).
 - The display layers are default `TileMapLayer` nodes, which makes them easy to work with using Godot's existing toolset.
 No shader magic!
 - Particularly useful for sandbox games that need to support large number of terrains potentially appearing next to each other.

 ## Example Project

-This repository contains an example Godot 4.4 project [in /example/](/example/) with five terrains (and one bespoke mix) already configured in the new DualGrid custom class.
+This repository contains an example Godot 4.4 project [in /example/](/example/) with seven terrains (and one bespoke mix) already configured in the new DualGrid custom class.

-_**Important Note:** The example project modifies the default implementation to allow proper layering specific to this tile art and to catch an edge case with the layering logic.
-These modifications might be useful to review if your tile art might overlap._
+_**Important Note:** The example project modifies the default implementation to allow proper layering specific to the tile art.
+These modifications might be useful to review if your tile art might overlap, as you see in the example image._

 ## Basic Usage